-Serbia, Montenegro, Bosnia: EU to finance new 400kV interconnection in West Balkans30.
-March 2015. / News Serbia Energy
+Serbia, Montenegro, Bosnia: EU to finance new 400kV interconnection in West Balkans, News Serbia Energy

 The Feasibility Study for the 400 kV Interconnection between Serbia, Montenegro, and Bosnia and Herzegovina has recently been completed, with the cooperation of the electricity system operators in all three countries (EMS, CGES, NOS and Elektroprenos) and the financial support of the European Commission under the WBIF Infrastructure Projects Facility, as well as that of the European Bank for Reconstruction and Development (EBRD) – a prospective financier of the project.